WaterfallFMS/guides/protocol/README.md

   development machine or process.
 * Delete local and remote feature branches after merging.
 * Perform work in a feature branch.
-* Rebase frequently to incorporate upstream changes.
+* Merge frequently to incorporate upstream changes.
 * Use a [pull request] for code reviews.

 [pull request]: https://help.github.com/articles/using-pull-requests/